Dr. David Pompei, PharmD, MS

 Cannabis edibles are a popular way to consume weed.
 Edibles are a popular choice for people who want to treat nausea because they are easy to consume and offer long-lasting relief.
 When you eat an edible, the cannabinoids are absorbed slowly through your digestive system.
 It can take 30 minutes to an hour to feel the effects of an edible, however the effects can last anywhere from four to six hours on average and up to 24 hours for some people.
 Edibles contain cannabinoids that may relieve nausea, making them a great option for individuals seeking long-lasting relief from their nausea.

-CBD weed can also help with nausea.
+CBD weed may also help with nausea.
 CBD is a compound in cannabis that has many potential health benefits, including relieving pain and reducing inflammation.
 Some people find that CBD helps relieve their nausea more effectively than THC.
-This is because CBD does not have the psychoactive effects that THC does.
+This may be because CBD does not have the psychoactive effects that THC does.
 This means that when you consume CBD you will not experience the "high" that is often associated with THC.

 According to researchers, CBD is thought to relieve nausea and inhibit vomiting by activating somatodendritic 5-HT1A receptors in the dorsal raphe nucleus (DRN) of the brain.
 The activation of somatodendritic 5-HT1A receptors decreases the release of 5-HT.

 THC is good for nausea because it is an effective antiemetic, meaning it helps to control nausea and vomiting.
-THC works by blocking the 5-HT3 receptors in the area of the brain that controls vomiting.
+THC works by interacting with the central CB1 receptors and the 5-HT3 receptors in the area of the brain that controls vomiting.
 By blocking these receptors, THC is able to help control nausea and vomiting.

 Studies on animals have shown that: